google/tsunami-security-scanner/README.md

 For simplicity, we provide a Dockerfile that should cover most of the use cases.

-1. You need to check-out the plugins and the callback server of Tsunami at the root of directory, next to the Dockerfile.
+1. You need to check-out the plugins and the callback server of Tsunami in the root directory, next to the Dockerfile.
 We do not perform this step in the Dockerfile so that you can modify plugins or the callback server configuration easily during the development phase.